1papaya/tebetebe/README.md

-## tebetebe: python routing analysis with OSRM and OpenStreetMap
+## tebetebe: python routing analysis with OSRM

-[tebetebe](https://github.com/1papaya/tebetebe) is a Python API to compile, serve, and query routable networks using the [Open Source Routing Machine](https://project-osrm.org) (OSRM) and [OpenStreetMap](https://openstreetmap.org) data, and provides a framework for routing analysis using these networks.
+[tebetebe](https://github.com/1papaya/tebetebe) is a Python API to compile, serve, and query routable networks using the [Open Source Routing Machine](https://project-osrm.org) (OSRM) and [OpenStreetMap](https://openstreetmap.org) data, and provides various classes to perform routing analysis using these networks.

-*tebetebe* makes it easy to compile a custom routing "Scenario" by abstracting OSRM executables into a pythonic API, and allows for accurate, reproducible, and *readable* routing analysis to be developed.
+*tebetebe* abstracts OSRM executables into a pythonic API, making it easy to generate a custom routing "Scenario" and develop reproducible, readable routing analysis.

-Examples of routing analysis include:
-* accessibility analysis (*how far away are residents from social services?*)
-* vulnerability analysis (*if a bridge were to collapse, who would be affected?*)
-* hitchhiking analysis (*which highway onramps are likely to have the most traffic?*)

 ### Installation